cpun94/data-analytics-portfolio/Vancouver Housing Prices (2004-2024)/README.md

 This dataset is a publicly available on [Kaggle](https://www.kaggle.com/datasets/jennyzzhu/vancouver-house-prices-for-past-20-years).

 ## Dataset Description
-The dataset contains over 3,000 synthetic real estate transactions in the metropolitan Vancouver area from 2004 to 2024.
+The dataset contains over 3,000 synthetic real estate transactions from 10 cities in the metropolitan Vancouver area from 2004 to 2024.

 Key columns include: ``Neighborhood``, ``City``, ``Year``, ``Season``, ``Property Type``, ``Bedrooms``, ``Bathrooms``, ``Year Built``, ``Square Footage (Land)``, and ``Price``.